Rresource allocation guide in project management

-Resource Allocation: A Guide on How to Apply it on Project Management
+Resource Allocation: A Guide on How to Apply it to Project Management

 Resources are limited and the most expensive investment for any business.
 Therefore, how an organization utilizes its scarce resources directly impacts ROI.
 Project delivery is adversely affected unless the right resources are allocated to the right project.